buildbot/buildbot/master/docs/manual/cfg-buildfactories.rst

 ``configureEnv``
     The environment used for the initial configuration step.
-    This accepts a dictionary which will be merged into the buildslave's normal environment.
+    This accepts a dictionary which will be merged into the worker's normal environment.
     This is commonly used to provide things like ``CFLAGS="-O2 -g"`` (to turn off debug symbols during the compile).
     Defaults to an empty dictionary.